wishawa/wishawa.github.io/content/posts/thread-scoped-async/index.md

 Let's examine how it works...

 ## Controlling threads' lifetimes
-Borrows in Rust have lifetimes. `thread::scope` allows your threads to borrow data... for the lifetime of `'life`.
+Borrows in Rust have lifetimes. `thread::scope` allows your threads to borrow data from the main thread for a lifetime of `'life`.

 In the example code shown earlier, `'life` would be a segment in the code.
 Like this